vivithemage/mrisa/README.md

 #r.json to get the response as json
 print(r.json())

+#r.text for no u'' characters
 ```

 ### Response Example (for the above request)

-Shortened to 3 resized_image objects out of 99
+Shortened to 3 resized_image objects out of 20

 <details>